bruce-hill/tomo/docs/lists.md

 - [`unique(arr:List(T) -> Set(T))`](#unique)

 ### `binary_search`
-Performs a binary search on a sorted array.
+Performs a binary search on a sorted list.

 ```tomo
 func binary_search(arr:List(T), by: func(x,y:&T->Int32) = T.compare -> Int)
 ```

-- `arr`: The sorted array to search.
+- `arr`: The sorted list to search.
 - `by`: The comparison function used to determine order.
 If not specified, the default comparison function for the item type will be used.

 **Returns:**
-Assuming the input array is sorted according to the given comparison function, return the index where the given item would be inserted to maintain the sorted order.
-That is, if the item is found, return its index, otherwise return the place where it would be found if it were inserted and the array were sorted.
+Assuming the input list is sorted according to the given comparison function, return the index where the given item would be inserted to maintain the sorted order.
+That is, if the item is found, return its index, otherwise return the place where it would be found if it were inserted and the list were sorted.

 **Example:**
 ```tomo